Hypergraph Multi-Modal Learning for EEG-based Emotion Recognition in Conversation: Abstract

 \section{Abstract}

-Emotional Recognition in Conversation (ERC) is valuable for diagnosing health conditions such as autism and depression, and for understanding the emotions of individuals who struggle to express their feelings.
-Current ERC methods primarily rely on semantic, audio and visual data but face significant challenges in integrating physiological signals such as Electroencephalography (EEG).
+Emotion Recognition in Conversation (ERC) is valuable for diagnosing health conditions such as autism and depression, and for understanding the emotions of individuals who struggle to express their feelings.
+Current ERC methods primarily rely on semantic, audio and video data but face significant challenges in integrating physiological signals such as Electroencephalography (EEG), which has low signal-to-noise ratios, inter-subject variability, and temporal alignment issues.
 This research proposes Hypergraph Multi-Modal Learning (Hyper-MML), a novel framework for identifying emotions in conversation.
 Hyper-MML effectively integrates EEG with audio and video information to capture complex emotional dynamics.
 Firstly, we introduce an Adaptive Brain Encoder with Mutual-cross Attention (ABEMA) module for processing EEG signals.
 This module captures emotion-relevant features across different frequency bands and adapts to subject-specific variations through hierarchical mutual-cross attention mechanisms.
 Secondly, we propose an Adaptive Hypergraph Fusion Module (AHFM) to actively model the higher-order relationships among multi-modal signals in ERC.
 Experimental results on the EAV and AFFEC datasets demonstrate that our Hyper-MML model significantly outperforms current state-of-the-art methods.
 The proposed Hyper-MML can serve as an effective communication tool for healthcare professionals, enabling better engagement with patients who have difficulty expressing their emotions.
 The official implementation codes are available at https://github.com/NZWANG/Hyper-MML.

-\keywords{Emotion Recognition in Conversation (ERC) \and EEG-based Emotion Recognition (EER) \and Hypergraph Learning \and Multi-modal Fusion \and Mutual-cross Attention \and Electroencephalography (EEG).}
+\keywords{Emotion Recognition in Conversation (ERC) \and EEG-based Emotion Recognition (EER) \and Hypergraph Learning \and Multi-modal Fusion \and Mutual-cross Attention \and Electroencephalography (EEG)}